ABOUT STUDYING IN AUSTRIA

 USA StudyAbroad is a new initiative of the US State Department to increase and diversify US study abroad opportunities and to prepare students for 21st-century jobs and global challenges.
 Its website provides general information about studying abroad in addition to US and foreign scholarships and more.

 The Ministry of Science, Research and Economy is the federal government agency responsible for higher education in Austria.
 This website serves as a good starting point if you are looking for in-depth information (e.g., full texts of federal laws establishing university programs).

-"Uni-Wegweiser" (Study Guide) another guide to Austrian universities, again in English; links to fields of study and respective curricula.
+"Uni-Wegweiser" (Study Guide) is another guide to Austrian universities in English; it provides links to fields of study and respective curricula.

 Austrian Summer Schools+